The city festival Way Out West is known for having an eclectic mix of bands, and this year was certainly no exception.

 Wet crowd at Way Out West Here comes the rain again.

-Another thing that Way Out West is known for is the rain, turning the forest into a giant puddle of mud.
+Another thing that Way Out West is known for is the traditional rainfall, turning the cosy forest into a giant puddle of mud.
 Fortunately the rain didn’t appear until the last day of the festival this year.
 I started humming on Here Comes the Rain Again by Eurythmics and went straight for the Linné stage, since it’s the only one under a roof.

-As I gathered courage to left the shelter of the tree, I discovered the DJ crew of Above and Beyond who where massacring Blue Monday (New Order).
+As I gathered courage to leave the shelter of the tree, I discovered the DJ crew of Above and Beyond who where massacring the classic song Blue Monday by New Order.
 I should have stayed under the tree.

 Annika Norlin turned out to be great as expected, even though the bass from nearby Mos Def concert sometimes took over.
 Jens Lekman appeared as a guest on stage for two songs.

 Ending the festival was the Norwegian duo Røyksopp, assisted by Susanne Sundfør and Robyn on stage.
-Røyksopp has certainly come a long way since the first time i saw them, when they were warm-up for a Moby concert in 2002.
+Røyksopp has certainly come a long way since the first time I saw them, when they were warm-up act on a Moby concert in 2002.
 There was a beautiful full moon rising behind the stage and not even the cold could ruin this moment.

 Comments